 - 1. Populate the milestone - The core development team will make sure it adds issues that it intends to work on as early as possible. - Any contributor is welcome to add issues or pull requests that they intend to work on themselves to a milestone. - 2.
 ESMValCore feature freeze - A release branch is created and branch protection rules are set up so only the release manager (i.e. the person in charge of the release branch) can push commits to that branch. - The creation of the release branch is announced to the ESMValTool development team along with the procedures to use the branch for testing and making last-minute changes (see next step) - 3.
 Some additional testing of ESMValCore - Run all the recipes (optionally with a reduced amount of data) to check that they still work - If a bug is discovered that needs to be fixed before the release, a pull request can be made to the main branch to fix the bug.
 The person making the pull request can then ask the release manager to cherry-pick that commit into the release branch. - 4.
 ESMValCore release - Make the release by following the ESMValCore release instructions. - Ask the user engagement team to announce the release to the user mailing list, the development team mailing list, on twitter - 5.
 ESMValTool feature freeze - A release branch is created and branch protection rules are set up so only the release manager (i.e. the person in charge of the release branch) can push commits to that branch. - The creation of the release branch is announced to the ESMValTool development team along with the procedures to use the branch for testing and making last-minute changes (see next step) - 6.
-Some additional testing of ESMValTool - Run all the recipes to check that they still work and ask authors to review the plots - If a bug is discovered that needs to be fixed before the release, a pull request can be made to the main branch to fix the bug.
+Some additional testing of ESMValTool - Run all the recipes to check that they still work and generate the overview HTML pages. - Upload the results to the webpage at https://esmvaltool.dkrz.de/shared/esmvaltool/. - Compare the results to those obtained with the previous release. - Create a GitHub discussion to communicate about the results. - If there are differences with the previous release, ask recipe maintainers or authors to review the plots and NetCDF files of their diagnostics, for example by mentioning them in the discussion. - If a bug is discovered that needs to be fixed before the release, a pull request can be made to the main branch to fix the bug.
 The person making the pull request can then ask the release manager to cherry-pick that commit into the release branch. - 7.
 ESMValTool release - Make the release by following How to make an ESMValTool release - Ask the user engagement team to announce the release to the user mailing list, the development team mailing list, and on twitter - 8.
-Core development team meets to coordinate the content of next milestone - Create a doodle for the meeting or even better, have the meeting during an ESMValTool workshop - Prepare the meeting by filling the milestone - At the meeting, discuss - If the proposed issues cover everything we would like to accomplish
+Core development team meets to coordinate the content of next milestone

-- Are there things we need to change about the release process - Who will be the release manager(s) for the next release
+- Create a doodle for the meeting or even better, have the meeting during an ESMValTool workshop - Prepare the meeting by filling the milestone - At the meeting, discuss - If the proposed issues cover everything we would like to accomplish - Are there things we need to change about the release process - Who will be the release manager(s) for the next release

-29.2 Bugfix releases
+35.2 Bugfix releases